Good Indoor Air Quality (IAQ) is Critically Important

 Optimize Your Filtration and Improve Your Environment

 In data centers with air-side economizers, supplemental real-time monitoring, such as AAF Flanders’ SAAFShield® Technology, is recommended to enable quick reaction to outdoor events that may introduce corrosive gases into data centers.
-Real-time monitoring is also recommended in data centers with gas-phase filtration air cleaning systems, in order to track the efficiency of the filters.
+Real-time monitoring is also suggested for data centers with gas-phase filtration air cleaning systems to track the efficiency of the filters.